ash-project/ash_archival/documentation/topics/unarchiving.md

 |> Ash.update!()
 ```

-More idiomatically, you would define a code interfaceon the domain, and call that:
+More idiomatically, you would define a code interface on the domain, and call that:

 ```elixir
 # to unarchive by `id`